atelierspierrot/atelierspierrot/Rules.md

     | composer.json
     | sami.config.php
     | README.md
+    |
     | bin/
     | ---- binary-script.php
     | ---- binary-script.sh
+    |
     | data/
     | ----- data-file.csv
+    |
     | demo/
     | ----- demo-page.html
+    |
+    | doc/
+    | ---- documentation-file.md
+    |
+    | etc/
+    | ---- config-file.ini
+    |
     | phpdoc/
     | ------- automatic PHP documentation ...
+    |
     | src/
     | ---- package-namespace/
     | ---------------------- ClassName.php
+    |
     | user/
     | ----- user-config.ini
+    |
+    | var/
+    | ---- variable-file.txt
+    |
     | www/
     | ---- assets/
     | ------------ script-file.js
     | ------------ styles-file.css
     | ---- index.php

+For those who know a linux kernel, we mostly try to follow the linux architecture.

-Any third-party dependency installed by Composer, our internal [Template Engine](https://github.com/atelierspierrot/templatengine) or any other package installer are stored in a `vendor/` directory or sub-directory ; you may not modify its content.
+Any third-party dependency installed by Composer, our internal [Template Engine](https://github.com/atelierspierrot/templatengine) or any other package installer are stored in a `vendor/` directory or sub-directory ;
+you may not modify its content.

 Any temporary file such as cached files or other environment dependent file is stored in a `tmp/` directory or sub-directory.
 Any temporary file NOT stored in a `tmp/` directory will be named `tmp*` (where the asterisk may be anything).
 All these contents are excluded from version control and can be deleted with (we hope so) no incidence for the project.

+### Overview

+-   `bin/` contains the application console, ist installer/updater and third-party shell scripts;

+-   `data/` contains data files like CSV;

+-   `demo/` contains the HTML demonstration of the package;

+-   `doc/` contains some documentation files, mostly in Markdown format;

+-   `etc/` contains some configuration files;

+-   `src/` contains the PHP sources of the application and the template files;

+-   `user/` is the directory to put your own user configuration or templates (*see the [Fallback system](#fallback-system) section for more infos*) ;

+-   `var/` contains variable files (*that should be re-written*);

+-   `www/` sub-directory must be the `DOCUMENT_ROOT` of your virtual host (*anything outside this directory is not used in HTML pages*) ;

+### Fallback system

+Our packages are constructed, when it is possible and relevant, to allow user to overwrite some configuration settings and the templates used for pages building.

+This feature is quite simple: any file found in the `user/XXX/` directory will be taken primary to the default package file, where `XXX` is the relative path of the original file in the package.

 ----
 **Copyleft (c) 2008-2013 [Les Ateliers Pierrot](http://www.ateliers-pierrot.fr/)** - Paris, France - Some rights reserved.